jfqd/mi-qutic-nextcloud/README.md

 ## description

-image with nextcloud, apache-24 and php71.
+image with nextcloud, apache-24 or nginx and php80.

 ## build the image